sourcelight/sample-cucumber-selenium-testng/README.md

 # TestNg integrated with Cucumber/Selenium

-Below briefly  all the frameworks are connected:
+Below briefly  all the frameworks involved:

 * testNg => Improved annotations over JUnit, we can run with multiple thread, parallelism, etc
 * Cucumber => Good test interpretable by nearly any kind of stackholders